Order a 146-page brochure or download a PDF instantly

 Speaking to the Catford Chronicle, theatre Manager Carmel O’Connor said “It’s going to be fabulous.
 I can’t even tell you how excited I am.
 It’s such a privilege to be this close to the refurbishment, knowing what this iconic Grade II listed building needs.
 Lewisham Council has been incredible at funding the project and in listening to us and all the staff.”
 One of her personal highlights has been seeing Maya Angelou give a televised performance from the theatre.

 Castrads has refurbished 49 radiators as part of the renovation works.
-In 2019 Lewisham was one of the first local authorities in London to declare a ‘climate emergency’, with plan to become carbon neutral by 2030.
+In 2019 Lewisham was one of the first local authorities in London to declare a ‘climate emergency’, with a plan to become carbon neutral by 2030.
 Refurbished radiators have a carbon footprint 95% lower than that of a new one.
 In a project of this size, the choice to renovate existing radiators is drastically better for the environment.

 Most are British-made original radiators from the National Radiator Company which would have been cast at their foundry in Hull in the 1930s.
 We believe the contractors who installed the theatre’s heating system were Rosser and Russell, a firm with a rich history that have also acted as heating contractors for several famous landmarks, St Pauls Cathedral, Eton College, Charing Cross Hospital, Madame Tussauds, BBC Television Centre to name a few.